You to trust first who you would like to trust you

 WHY

-Negative comments on profiles are a popular way for easily building trust in a network, but if you explicitly (and not only implicitly like how platforms popularly design it…) allow others to comment negatively in your profile, this already adds further value to the negative comment, while avoids problems of discomfort or brusqueness (…) both for the one who gives the negative comment and for the one who receives it.
+This crumbling will informally happen anyway if there is a trouble where the promised trust has failed, with the risks of the counterdamage being disproportionated, either because it being too little or too much.
+For example: Negative comments on profiles are a popular way for easily building trust in a network, but if you explicitly (and not only implicitly like how it is designed in the platforms…) allow others to comment negatively in your profile, there is a further added value to the negative comment, while avoids the typical problems of discomfort both for the one who gives the negative comment and for the one who receives it.

 WHAT

-«I don’t know you and you ask me for staying in my house and I have to trust you… Well… So to have a more fairer relationship you should trust me too! in allowing me to damage your reputation if you do not comply with what we agreed to?… It’s not fair if you do not let me to maybe hurt you while i have to maybe let you hurt me»
+«I don’t know you and you ask me for staying in my house and I have to trust you… Well… So to have a more fairer relationship you should trust me too! in allowing me to damage your reputation if you do not comply with what we agreed to… It’s not fair if you do not let me to maybe hurt you while i have to maybe let you hurt me very much»

-«Your cousin (user1) also offers you an OwnTrust if you need it…»
+«Your cousin (user from MyFamily) also offers you an OwnTrust if you need it»

 HOW